siddhanttt2506/Brain-Spy/Model/Group_Dabeet_Ram_Aayush_Aditya/README.md

 ### 3D CNN Model:
 ### SGCNN Model:
 ### Double CNN Architecture Model:
+### AXIAL:
+This model aims to capture and use the relationship between multiple slices by using an Attention XAI Fusion Module and create a final representation of that particular MRI scan and then use it for classification.
+Basically, this model tries to use global features for an entire MRI scan rather than classify eaach 2D slice by tagging it with its parent label.

+- **Feature Extraction Module:**
+  - Input: $N$ individual 2D brain slices (e.g., axial MRI slices from a 3D volume).
+Here, N is selected using the entropy based selection as mentioned above.
+  - Process: Each slice is passed through a CNN backbone (ResNet152).
+  - Output: A feature tensor of shape $(N,f_dim)$  — where each slice is represented by a vector of length $(f_dim,)$

+-
 Double CNN architecture was referred from [this study](#ref1)[1].
 It uses a 3 channel image consisting of middle slices of scans of all three temporal dimensions (axial, coronal, sagittal).
 However, this along with small size of dataset led to overfitting and bad results.
 To overcome this, we implemented [entropy based slicing](#ref2)[2] of brain scan as input images.
 We took top 30 images for each scan.
 <br>
 Regularization, Dropout, Early Stopping, and Reduce lr on Plateau were used to reduce overfitting of model.